reymon359/how-to-live/advices/index.md

 name: 'How to live'
 ---

 How to live is a collection of life advice.
-Those advices are classified into Categories and connections between them.
+Those advices are classified into Categories and connected between them.

 Please keep in mind this is a very subjective project.
 Maybe the relation of some categories or connections with each may not be as clear as with others.
 As more advices are related, the harder it gets to establish boundaries about which categories include them or not.